refraction-ray/general-notes/lectures/ML in a Nutshell.md

 ### As classifiers or generators

-Clustering, dimension reduction, classification, regression, etc., the tasks of ML share similarities with certain physics problems: determine phases, predict $$T_c$$ or properties of materials, locate phase boundaries, reveal order paramters, propose new sample as MCMC update methods and so on.
+Clustering, dimension reduction, classification, regression, etc., the tasks of ML share similarities with certain physics problems: determine phases, predict $$T_c$$ or properties of materials, locate phase boundaries, reveal order parameters, propose new sample as MCMC update methods and so on.

 * Unsupervised approaches to learn features